tallen94/iam/tutorials/introduction.md

 This tutorial will introduce you to the main concepts.

 ### Signup / Login
 The first step if you are a new user is to `signup`.
-Create a cool `username` and fill out the rest of the form, then click `Sign Up`.
+Create a cool `username` and fill out the rest of the form, then click `Signup`.

 If you are a returning user, click the `Login` button instead.